 I say this for a few reasons.
 First, the RTB should never be the conclusion.
 And, the consumer doesn’t care about what you do, until they get something from it.
 The benefit has to come from the consumers’ shoes.
 Second, if pure logic teaches two premises are enough to draw any conclusion, then you really only need two RTBs.
 Brands with a laundry list of RTBs are not doing their job in making a decision on what the best support points are.
 You either force the ad agency to decide what are the most important or the consumer to decide.
 By deferring, you are weakening your argument.

-Q6: What do want people to think, feel or do?
+Q6: What do want people to see, think, feel, do, or influence?
+(Desired consumer impact)

 When people think about brand communication too many brand leaders start with what they want to say (the stimulus) but forget about what they want to be heard and what they hope the consumer does (the desired response).